liquity/bold/README.md

 Currently, batch management operations such as `setBatchManagerAnnualInterestRate` and `applyBatchInterestAndFeePermissionless` don’t check for branch shutdown.
 These operations should not be possible on a shutdown branch.

-Additionally, upon shutdown all batch management fees should be frozen, in the same way individual interest on Troves is frozen upon shutdown.

 #### Solution
 This fix is TODO.